raspberrypilearning/pacman-terminal/en/step_6.md

 IMAGE

-Be careful when you use rm!
-It deletes files and directories permanently.
+Be careful using `rm` because it deletes files and directories permanently.
 There isn't an undelete command, so once you delete a file or directory with rm, it's gone.
 This is why we copied the file into a new directory before removing it.

+### Catch all the Ghosts